 - Appropriateness for site, including safety and scale

 - Minimal maintenance requirements

 The seven-member committee of art professionals is appointed by CATS' CEO to guide and oversee the Art-in-Transit Program.
 The advisory committee meets quarterly, or as needed, to advise on commissioning public art, recommending art selection panelists, reviewing artists' proposals, art plans and budgets, ensuring community involvement, public education, and program promotion to keep the community informed.
-Members serve for two-year terms, and are nominated by regional and national art professionals knowledgeable about public art.
+Members serve for three-year terms, and are nominated by regional and national art professionals knowledgeable about public art.

 Current committee members:

 Nancy M. Doll, Greensboro, NC – Director, Weatherspoon Art Museum, UNCG

 Linda Johnson Dougherty, Raleigh NC – Chief Curator & Curator of Contemporary Art, NC Museum of Art

 Carrie L. Gault, RA, Charlotte, NC – Principal, Happy Box Architecture PLLC